 Centre statements:

-(For sub-requirements 1 to7 state that the centre fulfils the requirements.
+(For sub-requirements 1 to 9 state that the centre fulfils the requirements.
 If sub-requirement 8 and 9 apply for the centre state that the centre fulfils these requirements as well)

 Check procedure:

 Check computer access to the repository: Enter the OAI-PMH URL at http://re.cs.uct.ac.za/and see if it validates.